This post contains affiliate links. Read my disclosure policy here.

 - 3 tablespoons capers

-- Heat olive oil in a large skillet or pot over medium heat.
+- Heat olive oil in a large skillet over medium heat.
 Once the oil is shimmering, add garlic, oregano and crushed red pepper flakes.
-Sauté for 1 minute until garlic is lightly browned.
+Sauté for 1 minute until garlic is light golden brown.

 - Add the orzo and stir to coat well.
 Cook for 1-2 minutes to lightly toast the orzo and incorporate flavors.
 Move around occasionally to prevent sticking.